Calvin Picou is the guy you love to hate and the troubled hero you love.

 This sensitive, mysterious actor will make you wonder, have you laughing , and keep you guessing.

 A natural collaborator, Calvin loves all aspects of the creative process.
 His priority is acting, but he has worn many hats behind the scenes, earning him director and writing credits in his own right.
 He just loves to work.

-Calvin is based in Los Angeles but is available for local hire in Georgia, Louisiana, Texas, and Tennessee.
+Calvin is based in Los Angeles but is available for local hire in Louisiana, Texas, and Tennessee.